The edition I’m reviewing has the following details: Bloomsbury, 2016 | ISBN 978-1-4725-6729-1. There is a newer edition here.

 - Need reassurance that you’re ‘doing it right’ (spoiler: you probably are 😊)

 Apart from that, you’ll need to tweak the marketing advice for your own audience.
 I point this out because the undergraduate population aspires to high-end fashion, which is not for everyone.
-But the notes on positioning are great – and a reminder that, if you’re a knitter or crocheter, the people buying your patterns also visit and are influenced by what’s in the shops.
+But the notes on positioning are great.
+They’re a reminder that, if you’re a knitter or crocheter, the people buying your patterns also visit and are influenced by what’s in the shops.
 A revelation, I know! – but where they shop can be very insightful as you get to know your community or customers.

 All in all, the sentiment, dedication and passion of the author is infectious, and this book is well worth at least a good look.
-Highly recommended – and prepare to be s-t-r-e-t-c-h-e-d!

 Will never be ‘there’ but the book does sound very interesting…apart from the lack of body diversity!
 Thanks for showing this.